 As a large, research-intensive university, UBC consumes a significant amount of water – about 3.6 billion litres per year – or enough to fill 1,500 Olympic-sized swimming pools.
+However, this water consumption reflects reductions of about 50% since 2000 because:

 - Support UBC in meeting regional water management expectations.